You are here

-The District to District Student Transfers and Transitions project was created to help districts and schools support secondary students minimize the impact of mobility.
-Student mobility rates are increasing in Colorado.
-Mobile students are more likely to fall behind academically and have higher dropout rates.
+The District to District Student Transfers and Transitions (D2T2) project was created to help districts and schools mitigate the negative impact of student mobility.

 How to Use These Webpages